 Student Information

 Full Name: Phone:

 Street Address:

 City, State: Zip Code:

 Parent Name: Phone:

-Number of Periods Requested for Senior Release: $\Box 1 \qquad \Box 2$
+Number of Periods Requested for Senior Release: $\hfill\square$ 1 $\hfill\square$ 2

 (Student's Initials) 1.
-I have at least 21 credits and am a fourth year studen 2.
+I have at least 21 credits and am a fourth year student 2.
 I am on the Foundation Plus Endorsement graduation 3.
 I am enrolled in courses that complete my graduation 4.
 I have met the passing standard on all sections of the 5.
-I have met CCMR. n plan.
-I requirements at the end of my senior year.
+I have met CCMR. n plan. n requirements at the end of my senior year.

-I have met TSI (SAT/ACT/TSIA/college p Reading: Math:

 I have earned a 3 on an AP exam.
 Course:

 I have completed an OnRamps course Course: in any subject and earned college credit.

-I have earned an industry-based certific Certification:
+I have earned an industry-based certifi Certification:

-propriate college/university's admissions office to determine
+6. I understand it is my responsibility to contact any ap if this request will affect my admission.
+7. I have the required transportation to participate in Second Sec propriate college/university's admissions office to determine

-I drive myself to and from school.
-(Park
+□ I drive myself to and from school.
+(Par

-My parent/guardian will pick me up eac h day.
+□ My parent/guardian will pick me up ead ch day.
 (Parent Initials:)

-□ Other:
+Other:

-Student Agreement I have read, understand, and agree to the terms and conditions re Please list the class(es) to be removed from your schedule: equired for Senior Release.
+Student Agreement I have read, understand, and agree to the terms and conditions r Please list the class(es) to be removed from your schedule: required for Senior Release.

+riease list the class(es) to be removed norm your schedule.

 Student Signature Date

-Parent/Guardian Agreement I grant permission for my son/daughter to be released from school qualifications.
-I have read, understand, and agree to the terms and
+Parent/Guardian Agreement I grant permission for my son/daughter to be released from scho qualifications.
+I have read, understand, and agree to the terms a

 Parent/Guardian Signature Date

 OFFICE USE ONLY